 How can homeowners prevent damage to quartz countertops

-It’s always good to know what you should not clean quartz countertops with to avoid unnecessary damage.
+Knowing what you should not clean quartz countertops with is always good to avoid unnecessary damage.
 Using an inappropriate cleaner can make the countertop surface dull and sometimes stained, but you should also treat your quartz countertops with care:

 Tips for disinfecting quartz countertops